FAQs from Pharmacy Benefit Managers

 FAQs About PBM Licensing

-How do I login to the DFS Connect to submit a PBM license application?
+How do I submit a PBM license application?

 Will I be able to pay the license application fee through DFS Connect?

-Yes, a PBM will be able to pay the $24,000 non-refundable license application fee electronically via ACH or by credit card directly through the DFS Connect.
+Yes, a PBM can pay the $24,000 non-refundable license application fee electronically via ACH or by credit card directly in DFS Connect.

 If a PBM is currently licensed by the Department, do I have to submit a new license application through DFS Connect?

-No, a PBM that previously submitted a license application through the old system, i.e., the DFS Portal and MySend applications, and that is currently licensed in New York does not need to apply again through the new DFS Connect platform.
-However, a licensed PBM should login in to confirm they are able to access DFS Connect for future updates, license renewals, and other required submissions to the Department.
+No, a PBM that previously submitted a license application through the old system, i.e., the DFS Portal and MySend, and that is currently licensed in New York does not need to apply again through DFS Connect, however, a licensed PBM should log in to confirm they are able to access DFS Connect for future license renewals, and other required submissions to the Department.

 How do I determine whether the Department has approved a license application?

-A PBM will be able to see status updates in the new system to track an application.
+A PBM will be able to see status updates in DFS Connect to track an application.

 How will the Department communicate with me about a license application?